CodersCampus/11tyStarterExample/README.md

 # 11ty Starter from Lit's Dev Team, Modified

-This project includes a web component created elsewhere, but is primarily an 11ty project.
+This project may include a web component created elsewhere, but is primarily an 11ty project.

 It was extracted from the lit starter project, by removing everything but the 11ty stuff.